jeremy9959/Mathematics-for-Machine-Learning/chapters/04-naive-bayes.md

 determine which class an individual belonged to.
 Because our test was not 100 percent reliable, a positive test result didn't guarantee that a person was infected, and we used Bayes Theorem to evaluate how to interpret the positive test result.
-More specifically, our information about the test performance gave us the the conditional probabilities of positive and negative test results given infection status -- so for example we were given $P(+|\mathrm{infected})$, the chance of getting a positive test assuming the person is infected -- and we used Bayes Theorem to determine $P(\mathrm{infected}|+)$, the chance that a person was infected
+More specifically, our information about the test performance gave us the conditional probabilities of positive and negative test results given infection status -- so for example we were given $P(+|\mathrm{infected})$, the chance of getting a positive test assuming the person is infected -- and we used Bayes Theorem to determine $P(\mathrm{infected}|+)$, the chance that a person was infected